 In my opinion, the best and most healthy sugar to make yourself is honey – well, actually, the bees do all the work.
-Raw honey, like raw forms of sugar (succanat), is only raw when kept under 115-ish degrees so when you bake it, those nutrients that are sensitive to extreme heat begin to die off.
+Raw honey, like raw forms of sugar, is only raw when kept under 115-ish degrees.
+So, when you bake it, those nutrients that are sensitive to extreme heat begin to die off.
 Still, for sugar, this is a healthier option.

 To learn how to get ready for keeping bees, please visit this link.

-To learn how to extract raw honey from your beehive, please visit this link.
+Once you have the honey, learn how to extract raw honey from your beehive, please visit this link.

 To learn how to make a delectable vanilla honey, please visit this link.

 My biggest beef with commercial vanilla is that its tinctured in alcohol and tastes nasty.
 I tincture mine in organic vegetable glycerin and make half gallon batches, several gallons at a time.

-Sprinkles and fun stuff
+Sprinkles and Fun Stuff